mraf881/SQL-Query-Learning/SQL-BigQuery-Query.md

 # This is the place where I store used query in Google BigQuery for future references.
 - Feel free to comment.
+- Give positive feedback.
+- FYI, this is markdown file.
+- Some of the queries, I do not included output.
+Sorry about that.

 **Query001**